EDUCBA

 Histogram in Tableau

 17. We specified the value of 200 in the “Size of bins” option in the above dialogue box.
 As can be seen below, we got histograms with a lesser number of bins as compared to the earlier version.
-Having too many bins may not always be useful for insight derivation.
+Having too many bins may not always be helpful for insight derivation.

 Histogram in Tableau